DanielGarcia-Carrillo/autocomplete-js-import/README.md

 # autocomplete-js-import
-Autocomplete+ provider for JS import statements
+Autocomplete+ provider for JS import statements (with optional Fuzzy pattern matching)

 This allows the completion of any files relative to the current directory.
 Additionally, there are settings to enable autocompletion of dependent packages found in the current